janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 Roda.instance_method(:render).source_location # ~/.rbenv/.../roda/plugins/render.rb:213
 ```

-This design pattern allows us to approach gem design in a new way.
-With the
+This design pattern allows us to approach gem design from a new perspective.
-standard design it happens that one part of the method/class belongs to one
+With the standard design it can happen that one part of the method/class belongs
-feature, and the other to another feature.
-Also, your gem can quickly start to
+to one feature, and the other to another feature.
+Also, your gem can quickly
-grow out of proportions, which you may then try to solve with autoloading, which
+start to grow out of proportions, which you may then try to solve with
-sucks.
-The plugin system motivates you to identify the essential functionality
+autoloading, and that really sucks.
+On the other hand, the plugin system
-of your gem, and allows you to build your gem by adding features which are and
+motivates you to identify the essential functionality of your gem, and allows
-logically and physically separated from each other, producing nice and readable
+you to build your gem by adding features which are logically and physically
-modular design.
+separated from each other, producing nice and readable modular design.

 ## Conclusion